wcastand/prime/README.md

 Probably look at a better interface to present the result.
 The array is simple and efficient but when you have so many numbers it becomes hard to not get lost, also on a mobile it will probably be not readable in this state.
 Add some way to only show a range on the array would be a good way to improve readability and presentation on both desktop and mobile.

-I would use some loading state also to handle cases like 1000 prime generated with his table (1 000 000 result was a lot for my mac).
+I would use some loading state also to handle cases like 1000 prime generated with the table (1 000 000 result was a lot for my mac).